 However, it seems like the South and Midwest is reporting more normal incomes even now compared with the coastal regions.
 Perhaps this is reflecting consumer behavior in these particular geographies.

 Dentist Income Changes by Time in Profession

-Tenured dentists had it even tougher than younger dentists financially, but now we’re seeing an equalization among practice owners versus associates.
+Tenured dentists had it even tougher than younger dentists financially compared with pre-pandemic earnings.

 Initially, most DSO employers seemed content to draw down reserves to keep their workforce intact.
 Then even high producing associates could not be sure their incomes would remain.

-Initially, we saw dentists who own their own practices face steeper income losses than associates overall, but that difference is less pronounced now than it was previously back in March.
+Initially, we saw dentists who own their own practices face steeper income losses than associates overall, but that difference is less pronounced now than it was.